 If you suffer an injury on the job or develop illness due to your position, you are entitled to worker’s compensation benefits.
 In Utah, this includes your medical coverage, disability benefits and lost wages if your condition forces you to miss work.

-We are experts of worker’s compensation law in Utah.
-Moreover, our team of attorneys makes sure you get proper compensation for your work-related illness or injuries.
-Give us a call today — it’s free, but the information and support we provide is priceless.
+Attorney Phil Shell is an expert of worker’s compensation law in Utah.
+He makes sure you get proper compensation for your work-related illness or injuries.
+Give him a call today — it’s free, but the information and support he provides is priceless.

 Copyright Day Shell & Liljenquist, L.C.
 2019